-On October 19, 2020, the Company issued 830,000 shares of common stock to five individuals due to the closing of its private placement at \$0.50 per share for gross proceeds of \$415,000.
-We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) and/or Section 4(a)(2) of the Securities Act for the issuance of the shares to the one U.S. person.
-In addition, we relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act for the issuance of shares to the four non-U.S. persons as the securities were issued to the individuals through offshore transactions which were negotiated and consummated outside of the United States.
+On October 2, 2020, we issued 700,000 shares of our common stock to four individuals and one entity pursuant to consulting agreements and management agreements at a deemed price of \$0.21 per share.
+We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the shares to the one entity that is a U.S. person.
+In addition, we relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act for the issuance of shares to the four individuals who are non-U.S. persons as the securities were issued to the individuals through offshore transactions which were negotiated and consummated outside of the United States.